The Resorts Collection

-Agents didn’t have an integrated CRM tool to capture guest information, preferences, or not-booked reasons, limiting both inbound performance and the potential for Outbound sales.
+Agents didn’t have an integrated reservations technology solution to capture guest information, preferences, or not-booked reasons, limiting both inbound performance and the potential for outbound sales.

 Fast-forward a few years and COVID hits.

 Travel restrictions forced Auberge’s management team to make critical business decisions.
 After two months closed, Auberge reopened properties where they could.
-“We had no idea how guests would respond, so we led with 3rd-night-free and other aggressive promotions,” admits Hickman.
+“We were concerned with how guests would respond, so we led with 3rd-night-free and other aggressive promotions,” admits Hickman.

 And, in the hyper-competitive luxury space, service levels couldn’t dip.